crystal616/8650/NewVersion/README.md

 Using "awk" to convert the original dataset file to a file containing only feature values seperated by whitespace.

 KDD/bio\_train.data -> KDD/kdd.txt

 SONG/YearPredictionMSD.txt -> SONG/song.txt

+(files are not uploaded due to size limitation)

 ## Corset constructions
 (lightweightCorset.py, strongCorset.py, uniform.py)